Second Brain AI Apps: We Tested the Best 10 in 2026

 - It reminds you of action items before you forget

-- You can ask it things like: “What’s still pending from last week’s strategy meeting?”
+- You can ask things like: “What’s still pending from last week’s strategy meeting?”

 It connects dots across your digital life, without needing perfect organization.